Who should I contact with my issue?

 When should I contact someone else first?

-Some issues are not the direct responsibility of Parliament or government.
+Some issues are not the direct responsibility of UK Parliament or the UK government.
 In these instances, you should first contact either your local council or your nearest Citizens Advice Bureau before considering contacting your MP.

 These are issues such as: